aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/load-pdf-save-options/_index.md

 - **Can I customize the PDF output?** Absolutely – `PdfSaveOptions` lets you set page size, margins, and more.
 - **Supported OneNote formats?** Both `.one` and `.onepkg` files are supported.

-## Convert OneNote to PDF – Introduction
+## Why Convert OneNote to PDF?

-Aspose.Note simplifies working with Microsoft OneNote files in Java.
-Whether you need to generate reports, archive notes, or integrate OneNote content into a larger workflow, converting those files to PDF is often the first step.
+Converting OneNote notebooks to PDF gives you a universally viewable, printable, and archivable format.
+PDFs are ideal for sharing with stakeholders who don’t have OneNote installed, for compliance‑driven document retention, and for embedding notes into larger reporting pipelines.

 ## Prerequisites

 Before you start, make sure you have the following:

-### 1. Java Development Environment
+### 1. java development environment
 A recent JDK (Java 17 or later is recommended).
 Download it from the Oracle website or adopt OpenJDK.

 ### 2. Aspose.Note for Java Library
-Grab the latest Aspose.Note for Java package from the [official download page](https://releases.aspose.com/note/java/) and add the JAR to your project’s classpath.
+Grab the latest Aspose.Note for Java package from the [official Aspose.Note for Java download page](https://releases.aspose.com/note/java/) and add the JAR to your project’s classpath.

-### 3. Sample OneNote Document
+### 3. sample oneNote document
 A `.one` or `.onepkg` file that you want to convert.
 For testing, the tutorial uses `Sample1.one`.

 ## Import Packages